david-a-parry/vcfhacks/readme.md

 * filterVcfOnVcf.pl can be used to add custom allele frequency annotations.

+* Parsing of VEP alleles is improved, which should prevent some 'undefined variable' errors in scripts that parse VEP annotations.

+* Compatibility with VCFs produced by freebayes is improved, where allele depths will be calculated from 'AO' and 'RO' genotype fields in the absence of 'AD' fields.

 * VEP's (rather vague) 'protein_altering_variant' class is now included by default as a 'functional' variant in relevant scripts.

 * filterOnSample.pl now features the option to only consider samples with a minimum read depth at a variant site.